jbsf2/protomock/README.md

   expectations/stubs will be flagged by the compiler.
 * `stub_with` and `verify_on_exit` are not meaningful when using ProtoMock, and they are not implemented.

+## Runtime type checking

+ProtoMock supports runtime type checking of mocked functions, via code adopted from [Hammox](https://hexdocs.pm/hammox/Hammox.html).
+Type checking is disabled by default.
+It can be enabled via `enable_type_checking/0`.
+See `enable_type_checking/0` for details on how type checking works.

 ## Goals and philosophy